Shopify/theme-scripts/packages/theme-product/README.md

 ---

-### getVariantFromOptionCollection(product, collection)
+### getVariantFromSerializedArray(product, collection)

-Convert the Object (with 'name' and 'value' keys) into an Array of values, then find a match & return the variant (as an Object)
+Convert the Object (with 'name' and 'value' keys like jQuery's serializeArray() method) into an Array of values, then find a match & return the variant as an Object.

 - `product`: Product JSON object.
 Usually it is the [`Product`](https://help.shopify.com/en/themes/liquid/objects/product) object generated from Liquid.
   Note: The JSON generated from Liquid is different from the conventional [`{{ json }}`](https://help.shopify.com/en/themes/liquid/filters/additional-filters#json) filter due to some properties not being exposed.